 What is the Very Best Alternative to Loot Crate?

 As you can see, if you’re a geek at heart, there’s no shortage of subscription boxes for you with similar loot boxes (Loot Crate alternative options).
 But not all are created equal.
 All the ones we’ve listed above are some of the best alternatives not only for the overall value and merchandise offered but also largely due to customer satisfaction.

-But if you’re sold on Loot Crate–but want an alternative with better service, go for Geek Fuel.
+But if you’re sold on Loot Crate–but want an alternative with better service, go for Brick Loot.
 Depending on your subscription plan, you’ll save what you’d spend on Loot Crate but get similar items.
 Plus, you’re going with a subscription box service that averages four and a half star customer ratings as opposed to one star.